EFFECTIVE DATE: May 05, 2022

 Click to review the previous version.

-If you wish to object to the collection, processing or use of your data by us in accordance with these data protection regulations as a whole or for individual measures, you can address us your objection.
+If you wish to object to the collection, processing or use of your data by us by these data protection regulations as a whole or for individual measures, you can address your objection.

-All personal data is collected and processed in compliance with the applicable data protection regulations of Canada, the United States of America, as well as the General Data Protection Regulation (GDPR).
+All personal data is collected and processed in compliance with the applicable data protection regulations of Canada and the United States of America and the General Data Protection Regulation (GDPR).

-Alert Us in case one of Your children under 18 is using Our Website trying to get access to our services.
+Alert Us in case one of Your children under 18 is using Our Website to get access to our services.
 We’ll take measures to block access to Our Website from Your IP address.
-All affiliate websites cooperating with Our Company will be blocked for your child as well.
+All affiliate websites cooperating with Our Company will also be blocked for your child.

 TYPES OF INFORMATION WE COLLECT

 - Collect the statistics about Your most preferred services;

 - Use Your personal information to make Our Website safer and more productive.

 We need the relevant information about Your geographical position to facilitate the process of order and payment for Our Goods.
 When you enable Your geographic location, You start receiving more convenient and personalized offers with promotions, additional payment methods, and personalized advertisements for a more satisfying experience.

 Your contact information allows the Users of Our Service to contact you directly or via email or phone.
 This is considered private information, and it can only be revealed as a part of a pre-paid service for Our Clients.